"I don't care if it's horse piss. It works."

 "I used to walk down the streets in '45 and nobody knew me," he said.
 "Now that's fifteen years of effort has gone into getting known."

 Those first years were painful to watch.
 In 1946, running for Congress in working-class Boston, he was a gaunt, sickly millionaire's son who didn't know how to work a room.
 Dave Powers attended his first speech at the American Legion Hall in Charlestown and reported that Kennedy "seemed awkward and clumsy and did not connect with his audience."
-Then he blurted out to a room of Gold Star mothers: "I think I know how you feel because my mother is a gold-star mother also."
+Then Kennedy blurted out to a room of Gold Star mothers: "I think I know how you feel because my mother is a gold-star mother also."
 The room turned.
 Powers joined the campaign that night.

 After that, Kennedy campaigned with a convert's desperation.
 Thirty-four speeches in a single day.
 Climbing tenement stairs to sit in kitchens.
 The day before the primary, he marched five miles in the Bunker Hill Day Parade and collapsed at the finish, turning yellow and blue.
 Aides thought he was having a heart attack.
 He won the primary in a landslide.